 You might be noticing a lot more “mini” foods on the blog these days.
 I’ve discovered this new passion for testing out miniature-sized finger food recipes on our toddler and baby.
 Probably the cutest taste testers EVER.
 But I may be a little biased ;)

-If you’re looking for other low sugar muffin recipes, be sure to also check out these Mini Carrot Zucchini Muffins and Mini Strawberry Muffins!
+If you’re looking for other low sugar muffin recipes, be sure to also check out these Blueberry Kodiak Cakes Muffins, Mini Carrot Zucchini Muffins, and Banana Protein Muffins!

 - Easy to make – This recipe only calls for a few simple ingredients and takes less than 20 minutes to prepare!